 Cost of funds for retail-focused NBFCs which remained high at 12%-14% is likely to increase during the year.
-As mentioned earlier Company is in constant search to availcheaper fund to reduce our cost of funds.
-The cash credit limit of the Company hasremained at Rs.
-1500 Lakhs with the Banks.
+As mentioned earlier Company is in constant search to avail cheaper fund to reduce our cost of funds.
+The cash credit limit of the Company has remained at Rs.
+1500 Lacs with the Banks.

-The Company has discontinued accepting or renewing fresh deposits therefore there nooutstanding fixed deposit as on date.
-Inter Corporate Deposit increased from Rs.
-1200Lakhs in the previous year to Rs.
-1450 Lakhs in current year.
+The Company has discontinued accepting or renewing fresh deposits therefore there no outstanding fixed deposit as on date.
+Inter Corporate Deposit decreased from Rs.
+1450 Lacs in the previous year to Rs.
+1175 Lacs in current year.

 DIRECTORS' RESPONSIBILITY STATEMENT:

-The Company has complied with applicable Secretarial Standards issued by the Institute of Company Secretaries of India i.e. Meetings of the Board of Directors and GeneralMeetings.
+The Company has complied with applicable mandatory Secretarial Standards issued by the Institute of Company Secretaries of India.

 LISTING AGREEMENT WITH STOCK EXCHANGES:

-Pursuant to the provisions of listing agreement with stock exchanges the equity shares of the Company are listed at Mumbai stock exchanges.
-The Stock Exchange Ahmedabad isinoperative and the Company has made application for delisting and awaits reply from theexchange.
+Pursuant to the provisions of listing agreement with stock exchanges the equity shares of the Company are listed at Mumbai stock exchange.
 The company has not renewed or executed any listing agreement as per new regulations of SEBI.

-The Board would like to bring to your notice that in terms of amended regulation 40 ofthe SEBI [LODR] Regulations 2015 vide notification dated 8th June 2018 and in terms ofcircular of BSE Limited dated 5th July 2018 effective from December 5 2018 all shares which are lodged for transfer shall be transferred in dematerialized form only.
-Hence those members who have yet not dematerialized their shares are hereby requested todematerialize the same as early as possible.
-The Company is in the process of makingnecessary compliances as required to be made by it.
+The Board would like to bring to your notice that in terms of amended regulation 40 of the SEBI [LODR] Regulations 2015 vide notification dated 8th June 2018 and in terms of circular of BSE Limited dated 5th July 2018 effective from December 5 2018 all shares which are lodged for transfer shall be transferred in dematerialized form only.
+Hence those members who have yet not dematerialized their shares are hereby requested to dematerialize the same as early as possible.

 AUDITORS AND AUDITORS REPORT